PaulsGitHubs/IQ-Radio-Sample-Lossless-Compressions/README.md

 The files were sorted from smallest to largest.
 The brotli, xz (lzma), and gzip compression methods provided the best results in terms of space reduction.

+- Note: these were done on a 61 MB IQ binary.

 ## Running the Project

 Please make sure to install all required Python packages before running the scripts.
 Python 3 is recommended.